InvestmentSystems/function-pipe/doc/source/usage_strings.rst

     e = fpn.FunctionNode(lambda s: s + 'e')

-With or without the ``FunctionNode`` decorator, we can call and compose these in Python with nested calls, such that the return of one is the argument to the other.
+With or without the ``FunctionNode`` decorator, we can call and compose these in Python with nested calls, such that the return of the inner function is the argument to the outer function.

 .. code-block:: python

     x = e(d(c(b(a('*')))))
     assert x == '*abcde'

-However, this approach does not return a new function that we can repeatedly use with different inputs.
-To do so, we can wrap the same nested calls in a ``lambda``:
+This approach does not return a new function we can use repeatedly with different inputs.
+To do so, we can wrap the same nested calls in a ``lambda``.
+The *initial input* is the input provided to the resulting composed function.

 .. code-block:: python